netscaler/netscaler-k8s-node-controller/README.md

 You can run Citrix k8s node controller as a **microservice** inside the Kubernetes cluser.
 Refer the [deployment](deploy/README.md) page for running Citrix k8s node controller as a microservice inside the Kubernetes cluster.

+> **What's new in 3.0.0:** OVN-Kubernetes CNI support for OpenShift 4.x clusters.
+See [OVN-CNI support for OpenShift](deploy/ovn-cni-openshift.md) for the OpenShift-specific deployment guide.
+The default node controller image has been updated to `quay.io/netscaler/citrix-k8s-node-controller:3.0.0`.

 ## Supported CNIs

 - flannel